NathanHarding/Therm-eff-cont/README.md

 Authors: Nathan Harding, Ramil Nigmatullin, Mikhail Prokopenko

+Year: 2018

+-----Short descriptions of the files included-----

-make_adjacency.py - a small script to generate adjacency matrices with Watts-Strogatz properties
+make_adjacency.py - a script to generate adjacency matrices with Watts-Strogatz properties.

-SIS_epidemic_logscale.m - epidemic simulation which provides time series for analysis
+SIS_epidemic_logscale.m - epidemic simulation which provides time series for analysis.

+SIS_MaxEnt_Examples.nb - Used to solve the MaxEnt problem on a smaller network numerically.